paurocher/webtest/README.md

 ####helpers.py

 ####schema.sql
 details about this script and how I structured the database.
-Maybe include the drawin!!!
+Maybe include the drawing!!!

 Git
 I do not feel very at ease with git still.
 I have mostly worked off-line, mainly on a branch and not pushing to it very often.
 Many tests have been deleted when the right recipe was found.